sanketss84/sanketss84.github.io/articles/20230309-ender3-s1-pro-retraction-test.md

 ## what I am using
 - Ender 3 S1 Pro on stock marlin firmware
 - Cura 522 as slicer of choice

+## quick summary
+after a lot of tests and trying to find the best value so far I have found that for Ender 3 S1 PRO with esun PLA+ filament
+- retraction distance 0.9mm
+- retraction speed 40 and 50 mm/s produced great results
+- so will keep it at 40mm/s for now

 ## common settings for all retraction tests
 - 0.3 Layer height was used for all